 - Drink plenty of liquid especially water to prevent dehydration.

 - Apply coal tar on the affected area to slow down growth of skin cells and restore the appearance of the skin.
-It also lessens the inflammation, the scaling and the itching of the condition.
+In addition, it also lessens the inflammation, the scaling and the itching of the condition.

 - Apply the prescribed topical medications that include salicylic acid and corticosteroids to lessen the pain and the itchiness.

 - Take the prescribed oral medication for a severe condition.
-They are taken by mouth and absorbed in the body and lessen the severity of the psoriasis.
+Generally, take them orally which lessen the severity of the psoriasis.

-- Biologics is used for treating moderate-to-severe psoriasis.
-They are given by injections or shot or by intravenous IV infusion.
+- The doctor will prescribe biologics for treating moderate-to-severe psoriasis.
+Furthermore, the doctor administers one as a shot or by intravenous IV infusion.
 It drips slowly the medicine into the veins.
-Biologic is a drug cultured in a laboratory.

 - Use the prescribed sunlight or phototherapy to lessen the symptoms of the condition.
-It includes the use of UVB treatment or ultraviolet B light, lasers and PUVA or psoralen plus ultraviolet A light.
-Using PUVA combined with medication to make the affected area sensitive to the light. the laser focuses an UVB light on the psoriasis plaques to lessen the severity of the condition.
+Generally, it includes the use of UVB treatment or ultraviolet B light, lasers and PUVA or psoralen plus ultraviolet A light.
+In addition, using PUVA combined with medication to make the affected area sensitive to the light. the laser focuses an UVB light on the psoriasis plaques to lessen the severity of the condition.

 - Soak the affected areas in bathwater added with oil and moisturizers to lessen the itchiness and the pain.